nglange/help-documentation/_commonadmin/report-issue.md

 dateAdded: January 14th, 2016
 ---

-Your **IBM COS Support** team is available 24 hours a day, seven days a week.
+Your **COS Dedicated IBM Managed Support** team is available 24 hours a day, seven days a week.
 If you are experiencing an issue, please do the following:

 **1. Collect all applicable information for the issue:**